 At the beginning of each academic year, all residential students will be asked to identify a contact person or persons who would be notified if the student is determined to be missing for 24 hours or more.
-Students enter this emergency contact information on the Academic and Administrative Resource Center (AARC) website: connection.simmons.edu.
+Students enter this emergency contact information via Workday (workday.simmons.edu).
 This information will be registered confidentially and accessible only to authorized campus officials and will not be disclosed except to law enforcement personnel in furtherance of a missing student investigation.
 If a student is under 18 years of age and is not emancipated, Simmons is required to notify a custodial parent or guardian in addition to any other contact person designated by the student if the student is determined to be missing for 24 hours or more.
 For all missing students, Simmons University will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.